 |💰 Best budget hotel:||Hotel Bethel|

-Where to stay in Copenhagen: Best areas to stay in Copenhagen
+9 Best areas to stay in Copenhagen for tourists

-1. Indre By (Inner city), where to stay in Copenhagen for first time
+1. Indre By (Inner city), where to stay in Copenhagen for first-timers

 Indre By is the best place to stay in Copenhagen for the first time tourist because it’s the historic heart of the city where you will find most of the best attractions in the city.
 Indre By is also known as “inner city”, Copenhagen center, or Copenhagen Old Town, which is the areas inside Sortedam Lake, Peblinge Lake and Sankt Jørgens Lake.

 Copenhagen Old Town is the city center and the oldest part of Copenhagen, dating back to the city’s founding in the 12th century.
 As such, the area is steeped in history and culture going back through the ages.